wangonya/wangonya.com/content/posts/variables-mutability.md

 }
 ```

-`var` remains immutable all through so trying to do attach any value to it without using `let` to tell Rust you're shadowing will not work.
+`var` remains immutable all through so trying to attach any value to it without using `let` to tell Rust you're shadowing will not work.

 Shadowing also allows changing the variable data type - something that making a variable mutable doesn't allow.
 An example of when to use this would be when writing a program that accepts a string and returns the number of characters in that string.